Usnea praetervisa (Asahina) P. Clerc

 Distribution:

-Description: Thallus fruticose-filamentous, greenish, shrubby, 2-6(-8) cm long, with anisotomic- to isotomic-dichotomous branches.
-Main branches tapering, the basal part jet black to brownish black; lateral branches not narrowed at attachment point.
-Papillae few to numerous, verrucose-cylindrical, mainly on the main branches; tubercles few, irregularly distributed; fibercles numerous on terminal branches, looking like pseudocyphellae, coalescing together, frequently evolving into soralia; fibrils few to numerous, more or less regularly distributed, short (< 3 mm) and slender.
-Soralia minute, irregular, without a reflexed edge, smaller than half of the diameter of the branch, arising mainly on fibercles, even and plane, frequently coalescing and looking like a large soralium, generally numerous, sometimes entirely covering the terminal branches; isidiomorphs spinulose, developing inside the soralia, 0.1-0.2 mm long, numerous especially on young soralia, but present on mature soralia as well.
+Description: Thallus fruticose-filamentous, greenish, shrubby, 2-6(-8) cm long, with anisotomic- to isotomic-dichotomous branching.
+Main branches tapering, the basal part jet black to brownish black, often with transverse annular cracks; lateral branches not narrowed at attachment point.
+Papillae few to numerous, verrucose-cylindrical, mainly on the main branches; tubercles few, irregularly distributed; fibercles numerous on terminal branches, leaving scars looking like pseudocyphellae when they fall off, these coalescing and frequently evolving into soralia; fibrils few to numerous, short (< 3 mm) and slender, more or less regularly distributed but not arranged in a fishbone-pattern.
+Soralia minute, irregular, without a reflexed edge, smaller than half of the diameter of the branch, arising mainly on shed fibercles, even and flat, frequently coalescing and looking like a larger soralium, generally numerous, sometimes entirely covering the terminal branches; isidiomorphs spinulose, developing inside the soralia, 0.1-0.2 mm long, numerous especially on young soralia, but present on mature soralia as well.
 Cortex thin to moderately thick (5-11% of total branch thickness), dull to shiny in longitudinal section; medulla usually thin (12-22%), dense to compact, sometimes orange-pigmented peripherally; central axis thick (41-62%), white.
 Apothecia not known.
 Photobiont chlorococcoid.
-Spot tests: cortex K-, C- KC-, P-; medulla and soralia K+ dull yellow slowly turning orange-red, C-, KC-, P+ deep yellow.
-Chemistry: cortex with usnic acid; medulla with norstictic acid (major) and substances of the stictic acid complex.
+Spot tests: cortex K-, C-, KC-, P-; medulla and soralia K+ dull yellow slowly turning red, C-, KC-, P+ yellow-orange.
+Chemistry: cortex with usnic acid; medulla with norstictic and connorstictic acids (major) and salazinic acid.Note: a species with a broad world distribution extending to Asia and North America, mainly western and southern in Europe, being known from Corsica, Portugal and Spain.
+To be looked for in Tyrrhenian Italy.

 Growth form: Fruticose filamentous